 36 of the Best Photography Personal Blogs in 2020

 You may also like

 Wedding photographers often showcase their work by adding a photography blog to their site.
 Sometimes they will showcase a portfolio of weddings they have covered, or include a gallery exhibiting their best or most recent work.
-Some wedding photo blogs are aimed at teaching aspiring wedding photographers what they need to know, from how to quote and take bookings to how to get the perfect pictures on the day, and what the best camera equipment is for these types of assignments.
+Some of the best blogs (wedding photo blogs) are aimed at teaching aspiring wedding photographers what they need to know, from how to quote and take bookings to how to get the perfect pictures on the day, and what the best camera equipment is for these types of assignments.

 1. Junebug Weddings

 Junebugweddings.com is a complete directory for finding wedding photographers, videographers, planners, florists, and venues.
 Their blog features real weddings with posts titles like:

 - Lush and romantic Akiin Beach Wedding